-On September 17, 1944, the Allies launched a bold and dangerous operation they hoped would catapult their armies across the Rhine, into the heart of Germany, and end World War II in the European theater before Christmas.
+On September 17, 1944, the Allies launched Operation Market Garden, a bold and dangerous operation they had hoped would catapult their armies across the Rhine, into the heart of Germany, and end World War II in the European theater before Christmas.
 It would fail.

 Following the Allied invasion of Normandy on June 6, Allied progress was soon measured in yards as they had to crawl their way through the thick hedgerows of the bocage country.
 Each small field was a set-piece battle; the Germans would expertly defend one and then retreat to another.